Sony FE 16-35mm F4 G PZ Lens Review

 Back to Top

 As mentioned, the shorter the focal length, the smaller subject details (captured at the same distance) are rendered, and the less still the camera must be held to avoid subject details crossing imaging sensor pixels, the source of motion blur.
 This lens features only ultra-wide to wide-angle focal lengths.
-Sony has omitted included image stabilization, OSS (Optical SteadyShot) in their recent wide-angle lenses, and not surprising is that the Sony FE PZ 16-35mm F4 G Lens also lacks OSS.
+Sony has omitted included image stabilization, OSS (Optical SteadyShot) in their recent wide-angle lenses, and not surprising is that the Sony FE 16-35mm F4 G PZ Lens also lacks OSS.

 Still, image stabilization remains a valuable feature in any lens.
 Sony addresses that omission with Steady Shot IBIS (In-Body Image Stabilization) in their mirrorless cameras.
 In addition to reducing camera shake, the stabilized imaging sensor provides a still viewfinder image, enabling careful composition.
 Furthermore, sensor-based AF takes advantage of the stabilized view for improved accuracy.